groenator/iptvboss-docker/README.md

 - Debian-based VNC server.
 - IPTVBoss application pre-installed.
 - XC Server starting on boot only when setting the `XC_SERVER=true` variable, otherwise it won't start.
-- Audio is enabled by default.
-Users can play videos with audio from the browser.
-- Run the container as a non-root user with the desire PUID and PGID set up.
+- Run the container as a non-root user with the desire `PUID` and `PGID` set up.
 - Pre-configured VNC server with a default password.
-User can change the VNC settings by overriding the environment variables.
+User can change the VNC settings by overriding the environment variables, see below for more info.
 - Automatically configuring the cron job for updating the EPG.
 - Cronitor.io integration for monitoring the cron job(optional)
 - rclone support to sync IPTVBoss data to a cloud storage provider.
 - ARM support for Raspberry Pi and other ARM devices.
-Use the `ghcr.io/groenator/iptvboss-docker:latest-arm` image.
+Use the `ghcr.io/groenator/iptvboss-docker:latest` image.

 ## Tasks list

+- [ ] Create a Docker image with IPTVBoss running as a simple cli without GUI and VNC.
 - [x] Configure IPTVBoss XC to start on boot.
-- [x] Allow users to use audio within the container.
 - [x] Pushing the docker image to an actual docker registry.
 - [x] Allow user to configure the cron job with it's own schedule.
 At the moment the cron is configured to run every 12h.
 - [x] Start the container defining your own user.